zulip/zulip/docs/testing/linters.md

 Finally, we're checking line length in Python code (and hope to extend this to other parts of the codebase soon).
-You can use `#ignorelinelength` for special cases where a very long line makes sense (e.g. a link in a comment to an extremely long URL).
+You can use `#ignorelinelength` for special cases where a very long line makes sense (e.g., a link in a comment to an extremely long URL).

 #### Python code